skivvyjs/skivvy/docs/api.md

 Start timing an event

-If a `label` argument is passed, that label will be logged to the console
+If the `label` argument is specified, a message will be logged to the console:

+- if `label` is a `string`, that label will be included in the console log
+- if `label` is `true`, a generic message will be logged to the console.

-The timer will stop when [`skivvy.utils.timer.end()`](#skivvy.utils.timer.end) is called with the token that is returned by this method
+The timer will stop when [`skivvy.utils.timer.end()`](#skivvy.utils.timer.end) is called with the token that is returned by this method.

 **Returns:** `string` Token used to stop the timer